-• Under-insurance - due to rising insurance premiums, some customers (such as SMEs) may be underinsuring themselves and their solar PV systems.
+- "Orphaned solar systems" systems with worthless warranties, as they were installed by suppliers no longer in business. - Severe weather damage to distributed PV systems due to hailstorms. - Under-insurance due to rising insurance premiums, some customers (such as BMM) may be underinsuring themselves and their solar PV systems.
 Therefore, AEMO should discount any expected recovery from insurable events.